dotnetmurf/BackEndDevFinalProject/README.md

 2. Set the method to GET (or whatever your endpoint expects).
 3. Paste the URL.
 4. Go to the Authorization tab.
-   4.a.
+   - a.
 Type: Bearer Token
-   4.b.
+   - b.
 Token: your-secret-token
 5. Send the request and inspect the response.

+### Testing with REST Client

+If testing is done in Visual Studio Code and the REST Client extension is installed, the API can be tested with the following test files located within the project:

+- TestApi.http
+- UserApi.http

-- The API includes validation and robust error handling for edge cases.
+The API includes validation and robust error handling for edge cases.

 ## Educational Context
 This project was developed as part of a back-end development course, with activities focused on: